About Memory Leaks

 Cache::instance()

-returns a Cache singleton, which is an instance with a long life cycle.
-Although its $data
+returns a Cache singleton, which is a class instance with a long lifespan; although its $data

-keyword, because the class itself has a long life cycle, $data
+keyword, since the class itself has a long lifespan, the $data

-is also an array with a long life cycle.
-As different keys are constantly added to the $data
+is also a long lifespan array.
+As different key data is continuously added to the $data

-array, the memory used by the program also increases, leading to a memory leak.
+array, the memory used by the program also increases, causing a memory leak.

 Note

-are limited in number, there will be no memory leak because the$data
+are limited in number, then there will be no memory leak, because the$data

 class Index